maxatome/go-testdeep-site/docs_src/content/operators/JSONPointer.md

 ```

 Contrary to [`Smuggle`]({{< ref "Smuggle" >}}) operator and its fields-path feature, only
-public fields can be followed, as private ones are never (un)marshalled.
+public fields can be followed, as private ones are never (un)marshaled.

 There is no JSONHas nor JSONHasnt operators to only check a [`JSON`]({{< ref "JSON" >}})
 pointer exists or not, but they can easily be emulated: